Imagine that you've never heard a piece of classical music.

 If you can relate to this, here are a few ideas that might help you:

-Secondly, here are three great programs (and a couple YouTube channel) that have helped me to leave the foggy land of the Evangelical Industrial Complex (although there are a lot more).
+Secondly, here are three great programs (and a couple YouTube channels) that have helped me to leave the foggy land of the Evangelical Industrial Complex (although there are a lot more).
 All you have to do is listen to them.

 Seriously, just start listening ASAP!

 This is from my buddy, Chris Rosebrough.
 As he says, "don't listen with an open mind-listen with an open Bible!"
-This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts them using correct hermaneutics (and then rips their bad teaching to shreds).
+This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts them using correct hermeneutics (and then rips their bad teaching to shreds).
 I'm amazed at how much I've learned from this one ministry-I'm sure I've learned more in just 2 or 3 years of listening to this, than in 30 years of sermons.
 I am not exaggerating.
 Now that I'm occasionally on the show it's even better.
 (That was a joke)

 "Know what you believe, and why you believe it!"
 This ministry has been slugging away for over 20 years, trying to teach Christians about the Bible, the Reformation, and why we need another one.
 You can also find a lot of their shows archived on YouTube here.
 I love this show, and I don't know where I'd be without the things I've learned here!